 Also known as the Kingdom of Kampuchea, Cambodia has had a troubled history, but it is better known for the mysterious ancient city of Angkor Wat.

-Cambodia is still one of the few countries that maintains a monarchy.
-Phnom Penh is the kingdom’s capital and largest city and is the center for industry, political headquarters, tourism services, commercial, economic power and culture for the whole country.
+Cambodia is still one of the few countries that maintain a monarchy.
+Phnom Penh is the kingdom’s capital and the largest city and is the centre for industry, political headquarters, tourism services, commercial, economic power and culture for the whole country.
 A citizen of Cambodia is usually identified as “Cambodian” or “Khmer”.

 Siem Reap, the gateway to Angkor, now sports luxury hotels, chic nightspots, ATMs, and an airport fielding flights from all over the region, while Sihanoukville is getting good press as an up-and-coming beach destination.
 However, travel beyond the most popular tourist destinations is still an adventure.